kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 Ensure that the previous Enhancements Lead has given (or facilitated getting) you access to:
 - GitHub teams
-  - enhancements
+  - enhancements (This group should be used for Enhancement Subproject related pinging only and not for Release Team Enhancements Group)
   - milestone-maintainers
 - OWNERS_ALIASES (as `enhancements` in [kubernetes/enhancements][k/enhancements] repo)
-- Edit access to the Kubernetes x.y.0 Enhancements Tracking Sheet e.g., [Kubernetes 1.17 Enhancements Tracking][1.17-tracking]
+- Access to the previous Kubernetes Release Enhancements Tracking Sheet.

 ## Process